yescorihuela/telemetry-waypoints/README.md

-# Beetrack Challenge
+# ControlDoc Challenge

-## Introducción
+## Introduction

-En una primera instancia, se efectua una evaluación sobre como pudiera diseñarle la app, en cuanto a tecnologías, fueron utilizadas las siguientes:
+The technologies used for this assessment are the following below:

-- Ruby 2.6.5
+- Ruby 3.2.0
-- Rails 5.2.4.1
+- Rails 6.1
 - Docker 19.03.5
 - Docker Compose 1.25.4
-- PostgreSQL 11
+- PostgreSQL 16
 - Redis 5.0.8
 - GoogleMaps